Sammy Lee remembers it vividly: food rationing, bombed-out buildings, rubble.

 Four years ago, China used the Beijing Olympics as a coming-out spectacle to underscore its presence as a world power.
 It spent $40 billion on the games, erecting iconic venues like the Bird's Nest stadium and the Water Cube natatorium and staging a grandiose opening ceremony.

 But London never tried to compete with the epic scale of Beijing, largely because of a global economic crisis that triggered bailouts, mounting debt and political turmoil across Europe.

-Still, the Olympic budget of 9.3 billion pounds ($14.5 billion) is more than triple the estimated cost when London secured the games in 2005.
-The government says the games are expected to come in about 500 million pounds ($778 million) under budget.
-The local organizing committee's separate privately financed operating budget of 2 billion pounds ($3.1 billion) is on course to be met through sponsorships, TV rights, merchandising and ticket sales.
+Still, the Olympic budget of $14.5 billion is more than triple the estimated cost when London secured the games in 2005.
+The government says the games are expected to come in about $778 million under budget.
+The local organizing committee's separate privately financed operating budget of $3.1 billion is on course to be met through sponsorships, TV rights, merchandising and ticket sales.

 "This is the first time London got the games with no particular crisis around, but then they marched right into the worst financial crisis since before World War II," senior International Olympic Committee member Dick Pound of Canada said.
 "But they have succeeded remarkably well in spite of that."

 London organizers look more closely to the 2000 Sydney Games as their model, hoping to channel the same vibrant energy, passionate crowds and Olympic buzz.